 You have two options to discover if your nonprofit is eligible:

 - Use the PSLF Help Tool on studentaid.gov.

 Full-time work is at least 30 hours per week.
-If you work for two nonprofit employers and your part-time work at both employers averages out to at least 30 hours per week combined, you may still qualify.
+If you work for two nonprofit employers and your part-time work at both employers averages at least 30 hours per week combined, you may still qualify.